 SPECIALTY SOCIETY RELEVANCE: Please describe how your research applies to and ultimately benefits any orthopaedic societies.
 Does your research apply particularly to any orthopaedic society/ies?
 If yes, please specify.
 In what way would this work ultimately benefit those specialties?

-believe that this research could apply to multiple orthopedic societies and could potentially benefit several specialties.
+I believe that this research could apply to multiple orthopedic societies and could potentially benefit several specialties.
 This project most specifically benefits the Scoliosis Research Society in helping to improve optimal care provided to patients with spinal deformity.
 The rationale for the proposed research is that biological age more accurately reflects decline in function rather than the passage of time.
 Understanding the relationship between biological age and surgical outcomes will allow for the development of patient-specific protocols and pharmacologic targets to optimize results.
 This project will help to improve patient outcomes in patients with adult spinal deformity.
 The study also has implications that will improve spine deformity care but also could be used to improve care across other subspecialties.
 The data collected, patient-specific protocols and pharmacologic targets during this study are far reaching.
 Postoperative outcomes are an important measure of a successful surgery across all subspecialties.
-The patient-specific protocols and pharmacologic targets designed to optimize postoperative outcomes from this study will be the framework to improve outcomes in Recon, Foot and Ankle, Hand surgery, and Sports medicine.
+The patient-specific protocols and pharmacologic targets designed to optimize postoperative outcomes from this study will be the framework to improve outcomes in Recon, Foot and Ankle, Hand surgery, and Sports Medicine.
 The patient populations may differ between subspecialties, but the overall goal is to improve patient lives.
 Reduction of adverse postoperative outcomes in arthroplasty secondary to patient specific optimization can have a drastic impact on the financial burden associated with reoperation and hospitalization.
-This is one small example, but we can look at vast majority of non-emergent orthopedic procedures and determine how we can better optimize our patients to improve outcomes.
+This is one small example, but we can look at the vast majority of non-emergent orthopedic procedures and determine how we can better optimize our patients to improve outcomes.

-STATEMENT ON DIVERSITY: OREF recognizes a unique and compelling need to promote diversity in the biomedical, behavioral, clinical and social sciences research community.
+STATEMENT ON DIVERSITY: OREF recognizes a unique and compelling need to promote diversity in the biomedical, behavioral, clinical, and social sciences research community.
 We encourage efforts to diversify the workforce to lead to the recruitment of the most talented researchers from all groups; to improve the quality of the educational and training environment; to balance and broaden the perspective in setting research priorities; to improve the ability to recruit subjects from diverse backgrounds into clinical research protocols; and to improve the capacity to address and eliminate health disparities.
 Address diversity issues to include racial and ethnic groups, gender and age, disabilities, and disadvantaged backgrounds, if applicable.

 Healthcare disparities remain a major concern in orthopedics and all of medicine.
 Studies have shown that many health disparities seen in orthopedics are multi-factorial.
 Socioeconomic factors and healthcare access are important factors.
 Some studies have shown that nonwhite patients are less likely to undergo orthopedic procedures and when they do there is a higher associated complication rate.
 This project provides the framework to investigate if there is a biological difference that is associated with this disparity in outcomes.
 Which could provide evidence how to further optimize this patient population to reduce adverse outcomes.